 The work of The Kendeda Fund began in 1993 under the leadership of Diana Blank, a philanthropist with twin passions for social equity and the healing power of our natural environment.
 Guided by her vision, we support the dignity of individuals and the sustainability of communities through investments in transformative leaders and ideas.

-For more than two decades, Kendeda—named for Diana’s three children—has been making grants to empower communities across the U.S. and around the globe to confront challenges through solutions that increase equity, vibrancy, resourcefulness, and resilience.
+For more than a quarter century, Kendeda—named for Diana’s three children—has been making grants to empower communities across the U.S. and around the globe to confront challenges through solutions that increase equity, vibrancy, resourcefulness, and resilience.
 In all we do, the Fund helps build and sustain social and community capital by supporting underrepresented voices as well as leaders who have the vision to see problems differently and the courage to challenge conventional thinking.

-The Kendeda Fund has invested nearly $700 million since its inception, and currently makes $50 to $60 million in grants annually.
+The Kendeda Fund has invested more than $750 million since its inception, and currently makes $50 to $60 million in grants annually.
 We also believe it is important to accomplish as much as possible within the lifetime of our founder, whether through near term philanthropic investments or long term projects that require more time to bear fruit.
-To that end, we are committed to spending down the majority of our assets by the year 2024.
+To that end, we are committed to spending down the majority of our assets by the end of 2023.

 We respect the profound connections between the environment, the economy and the need for equity in our world.
 We promote innovative solutions to social and ecological challenges, and we build capacity to advocate for the changes needed to ensure community wellbeing.